-Interest rates are falling and you must ensure that you get maximum from your fixed deposits or Fds.
+Interest rates have gone up marginally in the last few years and you must ensure that you get maximum from your fixed deposits or Fds.
 If you are risk averse investor, you would look at various options to make more money from other investments like shares.
 However, if you have to stick to FDs, here are some strategies whereby you can get higher returns.

 Open fixed deposits account online

 You do get extra interest by opening an account online.
 For example, if you open an account at Mahindra Finance online, you get an interest rate of 8.70 per cent, while in the case of its physically opened deposits, the interest rate is only 8.45 per cent.

 On 12 and 24-month deposit, while in SBI it could fetch you an interest rate of at best 7 per cent only.